houen/www.houen.net/_drafts/2024-01-12-thoughts-on-testing.md

 This made so much sense it stuck with me ever since.

 We should do the same for the programming paths that cannot go wrong, ever.
+Code where small errors are devastating and not easily spotted.
+Financial calculations are a good example.
+How much to charge customers for example.
 We do this by both system testing and unit testing.

 > If it is dangerous, make double sure.
 In programming, this means system and unit tests.

 For instance that a Clickout requires either a `cpc` or `cpl + clicks_per_lead` should be unit tested.
 Because if this fails we might lose a lot of money _without realising it_.
 The "without realising it" part is important.

 If a bug somewhere would only affect a few percent of users and would be caught by system tests, it does not need extensive unit testing.